Request a Sample

 Unfinished Format

 Unfinished Brazilian Walnut offers exceptional value for new construction projects where sand-and-finish flexibility is needed.
 The single clear grade ensures consistent color within an acceptable range.
-Dried to 7% moisture content and milled to NOFMA standards, with a precise tongue and groove profile for minimal overwood.
-A floor that will last a lifetime or more.
+We dry our Ipe to 7% moisture content and mill it to NOFMA standards, with a precise tongue-and-groove profile for minimal overwood.
+As the densest and hardest product we offer, it will last a lifetime or more.

 Species Information